 BinaxNOW COVID-19 Ag Card is also a rapid test.
 It is used by healthcare professionals for the detection of antigens that form in the early stage of active infections.
 The test is highly portable (about the size of a credit card), affordable, and provides results in 15 minutes.

-Our lab serology blood tests running on ARCHITECT and Alinity i systems are used for the detection of the antibody, IgG, and identify if a person was previously infected with the virus that causes COVID-19.
-An antibody is a protein that the body produces in the late stages of infection and may remain for up to months and possibly longer after a person has recovered.
+Our lab serology blood tests running on ARCHITECT and Alinity i systems are used for the detection of antibodies, IgG and IgM, and identify if a person was previously infected with the virus that causes COVID-19.
+An antibody is a protein that the body produces in the late stages of infection.

 Antigen tests detect proteins of the SARS-CoV-2 virus that form during the infection cycle and indicate that a person has an active infection.
 Rapid antigen tests offer several important benefits.
 They are highly portable, scalable, easy-to-use and provide a flexible approach to helping more people in more places get access to reliable testing in a cost effective way.